CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Open the empty **deploy.bicep** file.

+ > **Note** If you get a pop up to install bicep extension select ok in order to open the deploy.bicep file.

 1. Within the file, add a new object to create a new Azure Cosmos DB account:

     ```